harjitmoe/trtry/README.md

 I actually wrote this basic [TriTryst](http://www.mischel.com/tritryst/) clone almost half a decade ago (mtime of trtry.py is 2012-02-20T21:45 and those of the most recent tiles are similar, e.g. wild.gif is 2012-02-18T14:04).
 I am uploading this to GitHub without modification at long length in 2017.

+Note on interface: keyboard only.
+Arrows to move, space to turn, enter to drop.

 The zlib/libpng License (Zlib)

 Copyright (c) Thomas Hori.